awslabs/sockeye/README.md

 For questions and issue reports, please [file an issue](https://github.com/awslabs/sockeye/issues/new) on GitHub.

 ### Version 3.0.0 & Backwards Compatibility
-From version 3.0.0 on Sockeye is now based on PyTorch.
-We maintain backwards compatibility with MXNet models in version 2.3.x a little bit longer if MXNet is installed.
+With version 3.0.0, Sockeye is based on PyTorch.
+We maintain backwards compatibility with MXNet models in version 2.3.x a little bit longer.
+If MXNet 2.x is installed, Sockeye can run both with PyTorch or MXNet.

 All models trained with 2.3.x (using MXNet) can be converted to models running with PyTorch using the converter CLI (`sockeye.mx_to_pt`).
 This will